What Is a Modern Feminist? Exploring Definitions and Debates

 What are the main principles of modern feminism?

-Intersectionality: Advocate for policies embracing the interconnectedness of race, class, ability, and more.
+• Intersectionality: urged policies that are grounded on the interconnectedness of race, class, ability, etc.

-According to a 2024 Rutgers University study on feminist adaptation, over 72% of feminist organizations now prioritize intersectionality as a guiding goal.
+A Rutgers University study on feminist adaptation conducted in 2024 found that more than 72% of feminist organizations today consider intersectionality as a major guiding goal.

 Liberal, radical, and other feminist ideologies

-Social frameworks like ecofeminism link feminism with environmental justice, while socialist feminism critiques economic systems perpetuating class and gender inequalities.
+• Different social concepts like ecofeminism have combined feminism with environmental justice whereas socialist feminism has been pointing out the economic systems which are responsible for the class and gender inequalities.

 A Look Back: Feminism Through the Ages